|Cash Back Rating:||4.5 / 5|

 You’ll automatically earn 5% back on purchases in your top spending category each billing cycle (on up to $500 in spending per billing cycle, then 1%).
 Eligible categories include restaurants, gas stations, grocery stores, select travel, select transit, select streaming services, drugstores, home improvement stores, fitness clubs and live entertainment.
 You’ll also earn unlimited 1% back on all other purchases.

 A year-round, 5% cash back rate in any category is very generous for a no-annual-fee card, but the Citi Custom Cash card’s rewards rate really shines in the grocery, dining and gas categories.
 It’s one of the highest rewards rates you can get in these popular and practical categories on a card with no annual fee.

 There are a few caveats to keep in mind, however.
 The 5% back is limited to a $500 billing cycle spend limit and, per the card’s terms, the restaurant category excludes “third party dining delivery services” like Uber Eats.
-Also, as is the case with most grocery rewards cards, the Citi Custom Cash card’s grocery category excludes “discount superstores [and] wholesale/warehouse clubs,” so this isn’t the best choice for people who want to use the card at Walmart or Costco.
+Also, as is the case with most grocery rewards cards, the Citi Custom Cash card’s grocery category excludes “discount superstores [and] wholesale/warehouse clubs,” so this isn’t the best choice for people who want to use the card at Walmart, Costco or other stores like these.

 Customize your cash back